dhay/onenote2xml/ONE/STORE/README.md

 This module exports class `ObjectGroup`, which parses a group of objects, referred by ObjectGroupListReferenceFND structure.
 An object group is used by `.one` files.

+## `object_space.py`

+This module exports class `ObjectSpace`, which invokes loading of a single revision manifest list (which is a sequence of revision manifests).

 # ONESTORE format{#ONESTORE}

 The most current format is used for `.one` files. `.onetoc2` (Notebook Table Of Contents) files uses a legacy format.